 Think of these steps as the foundation under a skyscraper.
 Skipping them, or doing a haphazard job, means your product launch will be built on uncertain ground.
 With your calendar, strategy and “so what” points in hand, you are in a good position to plan tactics, events and develop creative for your launches.

-To learn more about strategic marketing planning, download the executive guide featuring practical tips for success from 65 CMOs.
+To learn more about strategic marketing planning, download the executive guide on how to create a strategic marketing plan.

 Find us on social: